-Best known for their brand Makeup Revolution, Revolution Beauty has a dauntingly large range, which includes Makeup Revolution, Revolution Pro, I ♥ Revolution, Revolution Skincare and Makeup Obsession.
+Best known for their brand Makeup Revolution, Revolution Beauty has a dauntingly large cruelty free and vegan range, which includes Makeup Revolution, Revolution Pro, I ♥ Revolution, Revolution Skincare and Makeup Obsession.
 That was a mouthful and a half.
 (Well, it would have been if I was talking out loud…).
 Each of these brands has their own niche, and can be explored on the Revolution Beauty website.

 Is Revolution Beauty Cruelty Free?